Philosophy Professor Jonardon Ganeri has been awarded the Middle East Education Leadership Award for Best Professor in Philosophy.

 Such questions are not the inventions of philosophers, of course.
 Many of us ponder them as children.
 Yet later we come to ignore them — or simply accept answers to them unreflectively.
 Philosophers, though, strive to keep pondering, and to address these questions as thoroughly as possible through reasoned discussion and argument.

+By engaging in this process, philosophers illuminate aspects of the world that people routinely take for granted.
 We are everywhere guided by unexamined assumptions about truth, knowledge, reality, goodness, beauty, freedom, and justice.
 Philosophy lays bare these assumptions and then analyzes and questions them.
 And so those who aspire to live reflective lives cannot help but be gripped by philosophical inquiry.
 For them, philosophy is essential.